Tomiwa-Ot/windows-port-knocker/README.md

 # Windows Port-Knocker
-Enable/Disable TCP ports based on sequences of SYN packets sent to defined ports.
+Enable/Disable ports based on sequences of SYN packets sent to defined ports.